◊◊◊◊

 1/2 cup no-sugar-added chocolate soy milk

-2 tablespoons sugar free maple syrup
+2 tablespoons pure maple syrup

 Combine all ingredients in a blender and blend until smooth, adding a bit more soy milk if necessary.

 Note: Can use banana that is not frozen if you add some ice cubes to the blender.
-Could also use chocolate milk that you’ve made with Splenda or other sweetener instead of the soy milk.

 Soy Protein Berry Smoothie